Jemish-mindbowser/spring-security/README.md

         }

 User Authorize button on swagger-ui on right top corner to set your JWT token for calling secure APIs add your token with "Bearer "

-{"mode":"full","isActive":false}